vexongames/docs/public/content/sdk/html5.md

 <script src="//sdk.vexon.games/v1.js"></script>
 ```

-In any linked javascript files add something like this.
-If it doesn't
+In a javascript file it should look like this.
-work you may need to implement the functionality to your game.
-Once
-complete, we will handle the rest as soon as the game is on our
-servers.

 ```javascript
 function DoneLoading() {